Video proceedings

 Transcript: Your Hearing Day: Part 2 – What to expect at your LTB hearing

-Preparing for a Videoconference Proceeding
+Preparing for a video proceeding

-Before the Day of Your Proceeding
+Before the day of your proceeding

 1. Check the letter or email (notice) that you received from your tribunal (for example, Notice of Hearing, Notice of Mediation, Notice of Case Conference) for the time and date of your proceeding.
-It will include a Zoom link to join the videoconference.
+It will include a Zoom link to join the video proceeding.
 Keep the notice handy so you can access this information on the day of your proceeding.

 2. Make sure you have access to a computer or Smartphone with a camera and microphone.
 If you have access to a computer, it may provide a more stable connection and video viewing experience versus a Smartphone.
 Headphones are recommended for better sound quality.
 You can also join the proceeding by telephone.